 - Supportting schools to set up/implement interventions.

-- Support following critical incidents.
+- Provide support following critical incidents.

 Educational psychologists keep up-to-date with best practice, national guidance and research relating to how children learn and make sure this informs local policy and practice.